Upstairs, Downstairs (1971 TV series): Series Five (set 1919–1930)

-In the fifth episode of that season, "Wanted: A Good Home", William is sent off to a boarding school while Alice resumes her schooling with Miss Treadwell.
-To compensate for William's absence, Rose gives Alice a dog - a cairn terrier named Thimble.
-While Lord and Lady Bellamy are away on a trip, Miss Treadwell quickly assumes the role as head of the house alienating the other servants as well as mentally and physically abusing Alice and the dog.
-Upon their return, Lord and Lady Bellamy dismiss Miss Treadwell and she leaves in disgust.
+William is sent to a boarding school while Alice resumes her schooling with Miss Treadwell.
+To compensate for William's absence, Rose gives Alice a cairn terrier named Thimble.
+While Lord and Lady Bellamy are away, Miss Treadwell quickly assumes the role as head of the house alienating the servants and mentally and physically abuses Alice and her dog.
+Upon their return, Lord and Lady Bellamy dismiss Miss Treadwell.
 Richard and Virginia then decide that Alice should go to a day school for her studies.
-After that instalment, Alice, William, and the dog are never seen again, although they are frequently referred to, and Alice returns for a brief appearance in the final episode.
+After that instalment, Alice, William, and the dog are never seen again, but they are frequently referred to, and Alice returns for a brief appearance in the final episode.

-Downstairs, romance blooms between Hudson and Lily, but she spurns him and Lily leaves her position in the seventh episode "Disillusion".
-Frederick leaves service at the Bellamy house in the eleventh instalment "Alberto" when he discovers the allure of escorting young upper-class women to balls and other functions.
-Also during this season, the roles played by actresses Jenny Tomasin and Joan Benham were expanded to show more character depth.
-For Tomasin, the role of the childlike, simple-minded kitchen maid Ruby Finch was showcased in two episodes - the eighth instalment "Such A Lovely Man" where Ruby meets a man named Herbert through magazine correspondence, but rejects him because "he was no Rudolph Valentino"; and the fourteenth chapter of the series, "Noblesse Oblige" in which Ruby, fed up and disgusted with Mrs. Bridges's treatment of her, temporarily leaves her position at Eaton Place after they have a bitter quarrel.
-Benham's character of Lady Prudence Fairfax (or "Pru" as she was affectionately referred to) had been featured throughout the previous four series as a long time close friend of the Bellamy family who was a delightful social butterfly always welcome at family parties and events, as well as a harmless gossipy woman.
-However, in the fifth series, Benham was able to show another side of Lady Prudence - as a wise, kind, loyal, loving, and devoted friend to the Bellamys in two instalments - in the fourth episode "Joy Ride" and the eleventh episode "Alberto".
+Downstairs, romance blooms between Hudson and Lily, but she spurns him and Lily leaves her position.
+Frederick leaves service at the Bellamy house when he discovers the allure of escorting young upper-class women to balls and other functions.
+Also during this season, the roles played by actresses Jenny Tomasin and Joan Benham were expanded to show character depth.
+For Tomasin, the role of the childlike, simple-minded kitchen maid Ruby Finch was showcased in two episodes – the eighth instalment "Such A Lovely Man" where Ruby meets a man named Herbert through magazine correspondence, but rejects him because "he was no Rudolph Valentino"; and the fourteenth chapter of the series, "Noblesse Oblige" in which Ruby, fed up and disgusted with Mrs. Bridges's treatment of her, temporarily leaves her position at Eaton Place after they have a bitter quarrel.
+Benham's character of Lady Prudence Fairfax (or Pru as she was affectionately referred to) had been featured throughout the previous four series as a long time close friend of the Bellamy family who was a delightful social butterfly always welcome at family parties and events, as well as a harmless gossipy woman.
+However, in the fifth series, Benham was able to show another side of Lady Prudence – as a wise, kind, loyal, loving, and devoted friend to the Bellamys in two instalments – in the fourth episode "Joy Ride" and the eleventh episode, "Alberto".